Gowrisankaram

 Gowrisankaram is a 2003 Indian Malayalam-language romance film directed by Nemom Pushparaj and written by Madambu Kunjukuttan, starring Munna and Kavya Madhavan as two long-lost childhood sweethearts.
 This is also one of the final films of Narendra Prasad.

+Plot

+Due to unforeseen circumstances, childhood sweethearts Gauri and Sankaran get separated.
+However, their bond withstands the test of time and reunites them years later.